Data-driven approach for benchmarking DFTB-approximate excited state methods: Results and Discussion

-Our updated rule of thumb now recommends DFTB+LC-Casida:OB2 for $\pi$-conjugated molecules.
+Based on the results of this benchmark, we recommend using DFTB+LC-Casida:OB2 for $\pi$-conjugated molecules.
 This recommendation should become more relevant when studying electronic excitations between different molecular fragments (e.g. solvated chromophores \cite{Isborn2013}), in conducting systems or molecules with very large $\pi$-conjugated systems (e.g. polyacenes \cite{Kranz2017}), and in any other study case where the SIE is expected to be significant.